AGaiki/Hypixel-Bed-Wars-Defense-Bot/README.md

  2. On the very last line of the bot.js file, you need to edit the "TOKEN" field with your Discord bot token.
 You can find the instructions on how to do so [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).
  3. Finally, open up Command Prompt and navigate to your bot.jy.
 Assuming you've moved it to the Documents folder, you would type into Command Prompt:
  `cd Documents` (or wherever you've saved it).
 After you have successfully navigated to the location of your bot.py file, type in: `node bot.js`(if you changed the filename from bot.py to something else, change the bot to the correct filename).
  4. Success!
 You have configured a bot properly!
 Good job!
-Feel free to play around with the JavaScript syntax as you wish. **Your bot will go offline if you shut off the hosting computer, disconnect from a network, or close the Command Prompt window.** If you cannot, for some reason, keep your computer
+Feel free to play around with the JavaScript syntax as you wish. **Your bot will go offline if you shut off the hosting computer, disconnect from a network, or close the Command Prompt window.** If you cannot, for some reason fulfill these requirements, you can follow [these steps](https://github.com/AGaiki/Hypixel-Bed-Wars-Defense-Bot) to host your bot on Repl.it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MzY3MDY2ODcsLTc4Nzk2NDcyNCwtNz
+eyJoaXN0b3J5IjpbLTE5NzM1MDM0NTcsLTc4Nzk2NDcyNCwtNz
 UyMzc4MDAzLDY2NDQyNzEwMywxODc0MzY3OTQ0LC0xNDA1ODUz
 ODcyXX0=
 -->